thomasgalliker/PiWeatherStation/README.md

 | `--no-reboot` | After the setup, a full reboot cycle is required.
 This parameter suppresses the reboot.
 This is mainly used of debugging purposes. |
 | `--help` | Shows the script help. |

+Sample usage to install the latest pre-release version of WeatherDisplay.Api with debug logging:
 ```
 curl -sSL https://raw.githubusercontent.com/thomasgalliker/PiWeatherStation/develop/WeatherDisplay.Api/Scripts/setup_weatherdisplay.sh | sudo bash /dev/stdin --debug --pre
 ```

-To force a full re-setup on an already provisioned device, use:
+To reset an already provisioned device, use following command:
 ```
 curl -sSL https://raw.githubusercontent.com/thomasgalliker/PiWeatherStation/develop/WeatherDisplay.Api/Scripts/setup_weatherdisplay.sh | sudo bash /dev/stdin --reset
 ```

-### Extended Setup / Troubleshooting
+### Manual Setup / Troubleshooting
 The following steps are fully automated in `setup_weatherdisplay.sh`.
 Follow these steps if the setup script cause troubles.

 #### Prepare the Raspberry Pi